Komuso Shakuhachi Monks

 The Banning of the Komuso – The Meiji Restoration and the Dissolution of the Fuke Shu

 It’s estimated by some that there were more than one hundred Komuso shakuhachi temples across Edo period Japan.
-However, the Meiji Restoration (1868 – 1889) abolished Buddhism which resulted in the closing, converting, or more often, the destruction of the Komuso temples.
-In fact, the new Meiji government soon decided to ban shakuhachi playing altogether, however, the Kinko Ryu Grandmasters Araki Kodo II (Chikuo I) and Yoshida Ittcho successfully petitioned the new government to allow secular shakuhachi music to continue.
+However, the Meiji Restoration (1868 – 1889) abolished the practice of the Komuso which resulted in the closing, converting, or the destruction of the Komuso temples.
+Next, the new Meiji government decided to ban shakuhachi playing altogether, however, the Kinko Ryu Grandmasters Araki Kodo II (Chikuo I) and Yoshida It’tcho successfully petitioned the new government to allow secular shakuhachi music to continue.

-Despite these challenges, the traditions of the Komuso persist into the modern era, though the Fuke Shu was never officially restored.
-Today, there are those who carry on the practices of the Komuso, primarily via the preservation of the Honkyoku.
-In conclusion, the history of the Komuso is a testament to the enduring power of spiritual and artistic practices in the face of adversity.
+Despite these challenges, the traditions of the Komuso persisted into the modern era.
+Today there are those who carry on the practices of the Komuso primarily via the preservation of the Honkyoku.
+In conclusion, the history of the Komuso is a testament to the enduring power of spiritual and artistic practices in the face of adversities.
 Despite persecution and many other hardships, the Komuso remained committed to their shakuhachi practice, inspiring generations of players.